-We have decided to accept a settlement proposal presented to all issuer defendants.
+We have executed a settlement agreement presented to all issuer defendants.
 In this settlement, plaintiffs will dismiss and release all claims against the Extreme Network Defendants, in exchange for a contingent payment by the insurance companies collectively responsible for insuring the issuers in all of the IPO cases, and for the assignment or surrender of control of certain claims we may have against the underwriters.
 The Extreme Networks Defendants will not be required to make any cash payments in the settlement, unless the pro rata amount paid by the insurers in the settlement exceeds the amount of the insurance coverage, a circumstance which we do not believe will occur.
-The settlement will require approval of the Court, which cannot be assured, after class members are given the opportunity to object to the settlement or opt out of the settlement.
+The settlement will require approval of the Court, which cannot be assured.
 If the settlement is not approved, we cannot assure you that we will prevail in the lawsuit.
 Failure to prevail could have a material adverse effect on our consolidated financial position, results of operations and cash flows in the future.